 General settings

-Consideration of bank account credit limit in the forecast: This affects, among other things, the liquidity curve in the cash flow calculation.
+Consideration of bank account credit limit in the forecast affects, among other things, the liquidity curve in the cash flow calculation.
 The selection takes into account if the bank account has a credit limit, meaning the bank account can go negative by the agreed amount with the bank.
 The credit limit increases liquidity by the remaining credit limit if the bank account has this agreed with the bank.

 Graphics